Zzzax: Fictional character biography

-Debuting in the title The Incredible Hulk (vol. 2), Zzzax is created when a group of terrorists attempts to sabotage the Consolidated Edison nuclear power plant in New York City.
-An explosion from their stray gunfire starts a chain reaction in the reactor, creating a psionically charged electromagnetic field.
-As the field grows, it incinerates those that stand in its path and absorbs the electric energy from their brains, granting it humanoid form and sentience.
+Debuting in the title The Incredible Hulk, Zzzax is a humanoid creature formed from electricity by an act of sabotage at a Consolidated Edison nuclear power plant in New York City.
+An explosion from their stray gunfire starts a chain reaction in the reactor, creating an electromagnetic field.
+As the field grows, it incinerates those that stand in its path and absorbs the electric energy from their brains, gaining a humanoid form and sentience.
 Calling itself Zzzax after the crackling noises emitted by its movement, it goes on a destructive murder spree to further increase its intelligence.
 The entity fights the Hulk and Hawkeye before being defeated.

-The character returns and attacks a research center in Chicago.
+Zzzax returns and attacks a research center in Chicago.
 The Hulk battles the entity to a standstill before several scientists shut down the process that recreates Zzzax.
 Zzzax reappears in Luke Cage, Power Man, and hunts down the men responsible for its last defeat.
 Power Man defeats the entity, but not before it kills one of the scientists.
-Zzzax returns to confront an intelligent version of the monster possessing the mind of Bruce Banner, but is quickly defeated.
-Mephisto later reforms the entity in the miniseries Secret Wars II, although the Thing defeats it.
-In the title West Coast Avengers, Zzzax teams with fundamental force villains Graviton, Quantum, and Halflife, but is again short-circuited by Hawkeye.
+Zzzax returns to confront an intelligent version of the Hulk who retains the mind of Bruce Banner, but is quickly defeated.
+In the title West Coast Avengers, Zzzax teams with villains Graviton, Quantum, and Halflife, who all have power over one fundamental force, but is again short-circuited by Hawkeye.

-S.H.I.E.L.D. later captured Zzzax and transported it to Gamma Base.
-Thunderbolt Ross arranges for his mind to be transferred into Zzzax's body and battles a new version of the Hulk, whose alter-ego is Rick Jones.
-Ross relinquishes control of the entity soon after saving his daughter Betty, realizing that his actions had risked lives.
-Zzzax battles Iron Man in the title Marvel Comics Presents and Cable in the hero's self-titled series.
+S.H.I.E.L.D. ter captures Zzzax and transports it to Gamma Base.
+Thunderbolt Ross arranges for his mind to be transferred into Zzzax's body and battles Rick Jones, who has transformed into a new version of the Hulk.
+Ross relinquishes control of the entity after saving his daughter Betty, realizing that his actions had risked lives.

 Zzzax reappears in the title New Avengers and participates in the mass escape by supervillains from the Raft.
-The title Sensational She-Hulk reveals the character has been contained by S.H.I.E.L.D.
+The title Sensational She-Hulk reveals Zzzax has been contained by S.H.I.E.L.D.
 After briefly escaping and turning the defense systems of the Helicarrier against its agents, it is recaptured by She-Hulk.

-The Mighty Avengers later apprehend Zzzax when it attacks New Delhi.
-Zzzax later appears in the services of MODOK Superior.